Kvas1988/Kvas1988/README.md

 ## 👋 Hi there!
 I'm Aleksandr Shohin

 ---
-I'm a beginner Java backend-developer from Moscow, passionate about tech (mostly web, machine learning, gamedev and graphics).
+I'm a hobby coder passionate about tech (mostly web, machine learning, gamedev and graphics).

 Here's some of my pet-projects